emersonsmall/blast-app/README.md

 ### AWS Services

-The application is designed to run on AWS and utilises serveral services:
+The application is designed for AWS and utilises serveral services:

   * **S3**: Stores genome files (.GFF and .FASTA).
   * **RDS**: Stores genome and BLAST job metadata.